AndrewEllis93/Print-Tuning-Guide/README.md

 Much of this guide is specific to printers running **Klipper**.

 This guide was originally written for the Voron community, however all of the tuning sections should work on **any Klipper printer**.
-Some of the bullet points and hardware troubleshooting tips are still Voron specific, however.
+Some notes and hardware troubleshooting tips are still Voron specific, however.

-**:warning: Please pay extra attention to anything bolded and marked with ":warning:"**
+## Notes

-My SuperSlicer profiles are located [:page_facing_up:here](https://github.com/AndrewEllis93/Ellis-PIF-Profile).
+- My SuperSlicer profiles are located [:page_facing_up:here](https://github.com/AndrewEllis93/Ellis-PIF-Profile).

-If you have issues, comments, or suggestions, please let me know on Discord: [:page_facing_up:Ellis#4980](https://discordapp.com/users/207622442842062849)
+- If you have issues, comments, or suggestions, please let me know on Discord: [:page_facing_up:Ellis#4980](https://discordapp.com/users/207622442842062849)

-You can find bed the models and textures I am using in [:page_facing_up:Hartk's GitHub repo](https://github.com/hartk1213/MISC/tree/main/Voron%20Mods/SuperSlicer).
+- You can find bed the models and textures I am using in [:page_facing_up:Hartk's GitHub repo](https://github.com/hartk1213/MISC/tree/main/Voron%20Mods/SuperSlicer).
 The bed texture I am using is an older one from him in [:page_facing_up:VoronUsers.](https://github.com/VoronDesign/VoronUsers/tree/master/slicer_configurations/PrusaSlicer/hartk1213/V0/Bed_Shape)

-Thank you to **bythorsthunder** for help with testing these methods and providing some of the photos.
+- Thank you to **bythorsthunder** for help with testing these methods and providing some of the photos.

+- Buy me a beer or three:
 [![](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/paypalme/AndrewEllis93)

+## Icons
+- :warning: = **!!
+Please pay special attention to items marked with this. !!**

+- :page_facing_up: = Link to another page.

+- :pushpin: = Jump to section (on same page).

 # Table of Contents
 - [Before We Begin](/articles/before_we_begin.md)